9ntonio/OmneSoft/README.md

 **Optimized approach focused on professional user experience:**

 - **Professional Layout**: Optimized height containers with improved spacing (300px reserved for header/footer elements)
-- **Branded Header**: Clean design with title, refresh button, and error simulation toggle
+- **Branded Header**: Clean design with title and error simulation toggle
+- **Contextual Controls**: Refresh button appears only when error simulation is enabled, providing a cleaner interface during normal operation
 - **Enhanced Content Area**: Dynamic grid sizing with better visual balance and breathing room
 - **Modern Styling**: Tailwind CSS with consistent shadows, borders, and responsive design
-- **Integrated Controls**: Error simulation and refresh functionality built into the interface
+- **Integrated Controls**: Error simulation and conditional refresh functionality built into the interface
 - **Improved Spacing**: Better visual hierarchy with optimized viewport calculations

 ## Recent Updates

+### UI Enhancement - Contextual Refresh Button (Latest)

+**Improved Interface Design**: The Home page now features a contextual refresh button that appears only when error simulation is enabled:

+**Key Improvements:**

+- **Cleaner Interface**: Refresh button is hidden during normal operation, reducing visual clutter
+- **Contextual Functionality**: Button appears only when error simulation is active, providing relevant functionality when needed
+- **Enhanced User Experience**: Interface adapts based on current mode, showing only relevant controls
+- **Professional Appearance**: Streamlined header design with conditional elements for better visual hierarchy

+This enhancement demonstrates the application's focus on adaptive UI design and contextual functionality, providing users with relevant controls based on their current workflow.

-### Component Initialization Enhancement (Latest)
+### Component Initialization Enhancement

 **Improved Dropdown Handler Setup**: The UsersGrid component initialization has been optimized for better user experience and immediate interactivity: